DataSF/datasf.github.io/academy/_posts/2016-03-10-your-filename.md

 ---
+layout: course
-title: "Advanced Excel"
+title: Advanced Excel
-summary: "This is a test"
+summary: This is a test
 instructors:
   - joy_bonaguro
   - jason_lally
 published: true
 prereq: Intermediate Excel II or strong working knowledge of Excel
+description: null
+length: 2
+subject: null
 ---

 ## A New Post